* This is the Professional Version. *

 Previous test results, particularly for cultures, are reviewed.
 Cultures for some organisms may require a long time to become positive.

-As much as possible, clinical information is used to focus testing (see Some Causes of FUO).
+As much as possible, clinical information is used to focus testing (see Table: Some Causes of FUO).
 For example, housebound elderly patients with headache would not be tested for tick-borne infections or malaria, but those disorders should be considered in younger travelers who have hiked in an endemic area.
 Elderly patients require evaluation for giant cell arteritis; younger patients do not.

 In addition to specific testing, the following should usually be done: